-In I Ching, the hexagram for humility stated: "The laws of Heaven take from the arrogant and benefit the humble.
-The laws of Earth bring flowing water from areas that are full to those that are lower as it passes by.
+In the I Ching, the hexagram for humility stated: "The laws of heaven take from the arrogant and benefit the humble.
+The laws of earth bring flowing water from areas that are full to those that are lower as it passes by.
 And the laws of spirits bring harm to those who are arrogant and good fortune to those who are modest.
 Even the laws of people despise those who are arrogant and prefer those who are modest."

-In I Ching, only the humility hexagram contains solely good outcomes.
-Book of History also explains, "while arrogance invites disaster, humility gains benefit."
+In the I Ching, only the humility hexagram contains solely good outcomes.
+The Book of History also explains: "While arrogance invites disaster, humility gains benefit."
 I often went to take the examinations accompanied by others and every time I would meet scholars who were very poor.
 I realized that before they passed the examinations and became prosperous, their faces radiated such humility that I felt I could almost hold it in my hands.

 Several years ago, ten of us from the village went to take the preliminary imperial examination.
-The youngest, Jingyu Ding was extremely humble.
-I told one of the applicants, Jinpo Fei, that Jingyu would undoubtedly pass the examination.
-Jinpo Fei asked how I could tell and I told him: "Only those who are humble receive good fortune.
+The youngest, Ding Jingyu was extremely humble.
+I told one of the applicants, Fei Jinpo, that Jingyu would undoubtedly pass the examination.
+Fei Jinpo asked how I could tell and I told him: "Only those who are humble receive good fortune.
 My friend, look at the ten of us.
 Is there anyone as honest, generous, and uncompetitive, as Jingyu?
 Do you see anyone who is as respectful, tolerant, careful, and humble as Jingyu?
 Do you see anyone like him, who when insulted does not talk back or who when slandered does not argue?
-Any person who can achieve such humility will receive protection from the Earth, Heaven, and spirits.
+Any person who can achieve such humility will receive protection from the earth, heaven, and spirits.
 There is no reason he will not become prosperous."
-Sure enough, when the test results came out, Jingyu Ding had passed.
+Sure enough, when the test results came out, Ding Jingyu had passed.

-One year in Beijing, I stayed with a childhood friend, Kaizhi Feng.
+One year in Beijing, I stayed with a childhood friend, Feng Kaizhi.
 Always humble, he had a kind and accommodating appearance.
 He was no longer the arrogant person I had known years ago.
-His friend, who was very blunt and outspoken, often scolded him for his mistakes, but Kaizhi just calmly accepted the accusations without talking back.
+His friend, Li Jiyan, was very blunt and outspoken, and often scolded him for his mistakes, but Kaizhi just calmly accepted the accusations without talking back.
 I told Kaizhi: "Just as there are signs that tell of coming good fortune or misfortune, we can see that prosperity or adversity come to those who have cultivated their causes.
 Heaven will help those whose hearts are humble.
-You, my friend, will doubtless pass the imperial examination this vear!"
+You, my friend, will doubtless pass the imperial examination this year!"
 Later, he did just that.

-There was a young man named Yufeng Zhao who passed the preliminary level of the imperial examinations before he was even twenty.
+There was a young man from Shandong province named Zhao Yufeng who passed the preliminary level of the imperial examinations before he was even twenty.
 But, try as he might, he could not pass the succeeding examinations.
-When his father moved to another town to accept another government post, Yufeng went with him and came to greatly admire a wellknown scholar in the village.
-Yufeng brought his work to the scholar who picked up his calligraphy brush and made many corrections to the essay.
-Not only was Yufeng not angry, he gratefully accepted all of the corrections and immediately made the recommended changes.
+When his father moved to Jiashan to accept another government post, Yufeng went with him and came to greatly admire a well-known scholar in the village named Qian Mingwu.

+Yufeng brought his work to Mr. Qian who picked up his calligraphy brush and made many corrections to the essay.
+Not only was Yufeng not angry, he gratefully accepted all of Mr. Qian's corrections and immediately made the recommended changes.
 The following year, Yufeng passed the imperial examination.